Finland’s international human rights policy

 Mobile mathematics in Cape Town.
 Photo: Marja-Leena Kultanen / Kehityslehti

 Finland appreciates the work of human rights defenders.
 The UN Declaration on human rights defenders identifies human rights defenders as individuals or groups who act to promote human rights through peaceful means.
 The Ministry for Foreign Affairs has published guidelines for protecting and supporting them.
-The key message is to encourage and urge the Ministry's entire staff to collaborate actively with human rights defenders.
+The key message of the guidelines is to encourage and urge the Foreign Service's entire staff to collaborate actively with human rights defenders.

 Finland wants to make the voice of human rights defenders heard in international arenas.

-The priorities of Finland’s international human rights policy include:
+The priorities of Finland's international human rights policy are:

 Promoting the rights and participation of women and girls

-Finland actively promotes women’s and girls' rights and gender equality in all its foreign and security policy activities, laying special emphasis on women’s political and economic participation, the elimination of women’s discrimination, and their sexual and reproductive health and rights.
+Finland actively promotes women’s and girls' rights and gender equality in all its foreign and security policy activities, laying special emphasis on women’s political and economic participation, the elimination of discrimination against women, and women’s sexual and reproductive health and rights.

-Finland also actively contributes to the implementation of UN Security Council Resolution 1325, whose goals are to protect women and girls in armed conflicts, promote women’s equal participation in peace negotiations and reconstruction, and prevent gender-based violence.
+Finland also actively contributes to the implementation of the UN Security Council Resolution 1325, the objective of which is to protect women and girls in armed conflicts, promote women’s equal participation in peace negotiations and reconstruction, and prevent gender-based violence.

 Furthermore, Finland works locally with organisations that promote women's and girls' rights and cooperates with women's human rights defenders.